4Noyis/go-examples/README.md

 ### Project 1

+Hello World

 ### Project 2

+Values types in Go

 ### Project 3

+Variables in Golang

 ### Project 4

+Constants

 ### Project 5

+Only looping construct in Go "for"

 ### Project 6

+if/else

 ### Project 7

+Switch

 ### Project 8

+Arrays

 ### Project 9

+Slices

 ### Project 10

+Maps
+Maps are Go’s built-in associative data type (sometimes called hashes or dicts in other languages).

 ### Project 11

+Functions

 ### Project 12

+multi Return

 ### Project 13

+Variadic Functions
+Variadic functions can be called with any number of trailing arguments.

 ### Project 14

+Closures
+Define a function inline without having to name it.

 ### Project 15

+Range

 ### Project 16